abudaan/qambi/developments.md

 #####3. instruments / generating sound

-The scheduler (see point 1.) sends events to instruments.
+The scheduler (see category 1.) sends events to instruments.
 Instruments can be:

 - internal qambi instruments
 - external software instruments connected via virtual MIDI ports (virmidi on Linux, IAC on Mac, LoopBe on Windows)